www-jai-ch/edu-games/README.md

 The Number-Race-Game was designed for education to learn and memorize the basic math like addition or multiplikation.

 ## How It Works
 Evaluate the moving term and hit the result below to make it disapper.
+Get score for correct answers and incorrect answers are score for the opponent.

 ## What Will I Learn?
 HTML, CSS, and JavaScript.